alwaysvivek/stress-tracker-ai/README.md

 > [!IMPORTANT]
 > **System-Wide Tracking**: To analyze real work stress, the app needs to track mouse/keyboard usage *outside* the browser window (e.g., while you use Excel, Slack, IDEs).
 Web browsers strictly block this for security.
 Therefore, this app **must run locally** on your machine to access these operating system hooks via `pynput`.

-## 🤝 Contributing

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----
 *Built with ❤️ for Digital Health*